 Toll-Free messaging is a great choice for transactional use cases, including the following:

 - One-time password (OTP) or verification codes

 - Account-related alerts or notifications

 - Customer care messaging that includes some automated messaging (including satisfaction surveys)

-Toll-free SMS filtering is primarily geared toward preventing unwanted messaging, fraud, or abuse, rather than blocking application-to-peer (A2P) type traffic.
-If you are sending A2P messages to the US that align with the CTIA's best practices, you should generally see reduced filtering when using a toll-free phone number (versus standard filtering with a long code phone number).
+Toll-Free message filtering is primarily geared toward preventing unwanted messaging, fraud, or abuse.
+If you are sending A2P messages to the US that align with the CTIA's best practices and Twilio's Messaging Policy, you should generally see a low rate of filtering when using a Toll-Free phone number.

-Additionally, Twilio recommends toll-free SMS users adhere to the following standards:
+Additionally, Toll-Free messaging users must adhere to the following standards: